Pylyp Orlyk

-Pylyp Stepanovych Orlyk (Old Ukrainian: Филипп(ъ) Орлик(ъ), modern Пилип Степанович Орлик; Filip Orlik; – May 26, 1742) was a Zaporozhian Cossack statesman, diplomat and member of Cossack starshyna who served as the hetman in exile from 1710 to 1742.
-He was a close associate of Ivan Mazepa and the author of the Constitution of Pylyp Orlyk.
+Pylyp Stepanovych Orlyk (Old Ukrainian: Филипп(ъ) Орлик(ъ), modern Пилип Степанович Орлик; Filip Orlik; – May 26, 1742) was a Zaporozhian Cossack statesman, diplomat and member of Cossack starshyna.
+Described as the first Ukrainian political emigrant, he served as the hetman in exile from 1710 to 1742.
+He was a close associate of hetman Ivan Mazepa, and the author of the Constitution of Pylyp Orlyk.

 Early life and education

 Pylyp Orlyk was born in the village of Kosuta, Ashmyany county, Grand Duchy of Lithuania (Vileyka district of modern-day Belarus), on November 1, 1673.
 Pylyp Orlik came from an old noble family of the Nowina coat of arms.
 The family name appeared in the form Orlik or Orlicki.
-The family most likely came to the Kingdom of Poland from Bohemia in the 15th century, then settled in western Belarus.
+The family most likely came to the Kingdom of Poland from Bohemia in the 15th century, during the Hussite Wars, and settled in western Belarus.
 Pylyp's father Stefan Orlik was killed in the Battle of Chocim against the Turks on November 11, 1673, fighting in the ranks of the Polish-Lithuanian army, a year after his son's birth.
 Pylyp's mother was Irena née Małachowski of the Hrymal coat of arms.
 Although Orlyk's father was Catholic his mother was Orthodox and baptized her son in that rite.

-Orlyk first studied at the Jesuit college in Vilnius and until 1694 at Kyiv Mohyla Academy.
-In 1698 he was appointed secretary of the consistory of Kiev metropolia.
-In 1699 he became a senior member of Hetman Ivan Mazepa's General Military Chancellery and 1706 was appointed general chancellor and at that position he was Mazepa's closest aide, facilitated Mazepa's secret correspondence with the Poles and Swedes, and assisted Mazepa in his efforts to form an anti-Russian coalition.
+Orlyk first studied at the Jesuit college in Vilnius and until 1694 at Kyiv Mohyla Academy, where he was patronized by philosophy professor and future patriarchal locum tenens Stefan Yavorsky.
+With Yavorsky's help, in 1693 he was appointed secretary of the consistory of Kiev metropolis.
+In 1699 Orlyk became a senior member of Hetman Ivan Mazepa's General Military Chancellery and in 1706 was appointed general chancellor, serving as Mazepa's closest aide.
+On this position he facilitated the hetman's secret correspondence with the Poles and Swedes, and assisted Mazepa in his efforts to form an anti-Russian coalition.